CrunchyData/pgSimload/examples/patroni_monitoring/README.md

 ## Usage in Kubernetes

-The Patroni monitoring can also work in Kubernetes !
+The Patroni-Watcher can also work in Kubernetes !

 There are **requirements** for that special usage to run OK: